 Patients with complications (eg, ulcer, cancer) should have the organism eradicated.
 Eradication of H. pylori can even cure some cases of MALT lymphoma (but not other infection-related cancers).
 Treatment of asymptomatic infection has been controversial, but the recognition of the role of H. pylori in cancer has led to a recommendation for treatment.
 Vaccines, both preventive and therapeutic (ie, as an adjunct to treatment of infected patients), are under development.

-H. pylori eradication requires multidrug therapy, typically antibiotics plus acid suppressants (1).
+H. pylori eradication requires multidrug therapy, typically antibiotics plus acid suppressants (1 Treatment references Helicobacter pylori is a common gastric pathogen that causes gastritis, peptic ulcer disease, gastric adenocarcinoma, and low-grade gastric lymphoma.
+Infection may be asymptomatic or result... read more ).
 Proton pump inhibitors suppress H. pylori, and the increased gastric pH accompanying their use can enhance tissue concentration and efficacy of antimicrobials, creating a hostile environment for H. pylori.

-Triple therapy is the most frequently prescribed regimen for H. pylori infection.
-The following drugs are given for 10 to 14 days:
+Triple therapy was the most frequently prescribed regimen for H. pylori infection.
+The following oral drugs are given for 10 to 14 days:

 However, in many regions of the world, the rate of clarithromycin resistance has been increasing and failure of triple therapy is increasingly likely.
 Thus, this regimen is not recommended for initial therapy unless ≥ 85% of local strains of H. pylori are known to be susceptible or the regimen is known to still be clinically effective in the local area.